Zach Iscol: Military service

-Iscol served two tours and fought in Iraq from 2001 to 2007 as a Captain in the U.S. Marine Corps, 3rd Battalion, 1st Marines.
+Iscol served two tours and served in Iraq from 2001 to 2007 as a Captain in the U.S. Marine Corps, 3rd Battalion, 1st Marines.
+During his service in Iraq in the Iraq War, he fought on the front lines in the Second Battle of Fallujah, as commander of a combined action platoon composed of 30 U.S. Marines and 250 Iraqi soldiers.
+He was awarded the Bronze Star Medal for bravery in combat in that battle, with Combat-Distinguished V device, and the Combat Action Ribbon.
 After returning from Iraq, he successfully lobbied to bring his threatened Iraqi translator to the United States.

 He returned to Iraq to make a film, The Western Front, which was shown at the 2010 Tribeca Film Festival, and explored in what ways the US changed its tactics in Iraq over time.
 Iscol served as screenwriter, cast, director, and producer.

 Private sector

 Iscol launched the Headstrong Project in 2012.
 It is a New York City-based nonprofit organization that provides veterans and their families in 25 cities with free mental health care.